medtrailtech/will-sdk-for-signature-windows/GETTING-STARTED.md

 ## Test environment

 Samples are supplied for Windows 7 and above.
-HTML samples will only work with Internet Explorer because ActiveX support is needed.
+HTML samples can only be used in Internet Explorer because ActiveX support is needed.
 To test the samples use a Wacom device such as an STU-500 or a pen/tablet device such as a DTU-1141.
-To use a pen/tablet device its driver will need to be installed separately to include the wintab interface used by the Signature SDK.
+To use a pen/tablet device its driver will need to be installed separately to include the wintab interface used by the Signature Library.
 See the FAQs for device installation: https://developer-docs.wacom.com/display/DevDocs/WILL+SDK+-+FAQs